Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 Creativity and innovation

-An entrepreneurial mindset possesses the ability to stay open for ideas and think of new solutions.
+An entrepreneurial mindset possesses the ability to stay open to ideas, innovation and think of new solutions.
+In short, creative thinking.

 An entrepreneurial mindset has the ability to adapt to all sorts of changes, without giving in on their goals.

-Entrepreneurial people understand that their role is a leading one and they are happy to help others perform to the best of their abilities.
+Entrepreneurial people understand that their role is a leading one.
+Overall, that they are happy to help others perform to the best of their abilities.
+In the end, it is all about people working towards a greater goal or (sustainable) future.

 Someone with an entrepreneurial mindset can assess and organize their work and that of others well in terms of time and quantity.

-An entrepreneurial mindset understands the importance of keep a good balance between expenses and revenues.
+An entrepreneurial mindset understands the importance of keeping a good balance between expenses and revenues.

 Entrepreneurial Mindset Growth